mysteryx93/MediaPlayerUI.NET/README.md

 3. [Download the latest version of BASS and BASS FX from here.](https://www.un4seen.com/)

-Copy `bass.dll` and `bass_fx.dll` into the project folder and add this to your project file
+Copy `bass.dll` and `bass_fx.dll` into the project folder and add this to your project file.
+BASS will require different DLLs for x64 and x86.

 ```xml
 <ItemGroup>